|Duration||2 Years Part-time|

 |Closing Date||Rolling deadline.
 Open until all places have been filled.
 Early application is advised.|

 The Masters in Voluntary and Community Sector Management provides education, training and skills in managing/coordinating voluntary and community organisations.
 As such, the course will contribute to the ongoing professional development of workers already in the community and voluntary sector as well as opening the door to wider opportunities in the sector for those seeking employment there.

-These organisations may provide vital services in care, welfare, health, education, housing, poverty alleviation, social inclusion and the promotion of rights.
+These organisations may provide vital services in care, welfare, health, education, housing, poverty alleviation, social inclusion, and the promotion of rights.
 They may also enhance democracy and participation in society through empowerment and capacity-building, lobbying, and campaigning.

 The MSocSc in Voluntary and Community Sector Management is a part-time postgraduate degree taught over two years.

+It recruits every two years (for a start in September of every even-numbered year).
 Students attend the University one day per week.
 Some of the modules may be delivered in blocks of five days and/or over long weekends.

-Modules (90 credits):
+Modules (90 credits)

 Part I - Year 1

 Students take 40 credits as follows: